-The position of the gateway, located in the opposite side of the valley at a distance of about 700 m from the furthest sensor, at 1330 m a.s.l. and roughly 60 m above the valley bottom was chosen to be within reach of the GSM network and have direct line of sight with the sensors (Fig. 1 and 2E).
-Due to unreliable mains power supply, a 4-panels solar system was developed for this purpose.
-The initial setup did not allow for continuous power to the gateway and led to instability in the system with frequent offline times during the 2019 monsoon season.
+The position of the gateway, located in the opposite side of the valley at a distance of about 700 m from the furthest sensor, at 1330 m a.s.l. and roughly 60 m above the valley bottom was chosen to be within reach of the GSM network and have a direct line of sight with the sensors (Figs. 1 and 2e).
+Due to an unreliable main power supply, a four-panel solar system was developed for this purpose.
+The initial setup did not allow for continuous power to the gateway and led to instability in the system, with frequent offline times during the 2019 monsoon season.
 However, the system has been improved and it will guarantee continuous power to the gateway for successive acquisition seasons.
-The panels currently charge two 12 V, 110 AH batteries that then provide continuous power to the gateway through a POE (power over ethernet) supply.
-The solar system is composed by parts that can be sourced locally, at relatively low cost and that can be transported to sites without road access, such as the site chosen in this study.
-The nature of the local GSM network, relying on one individual antenna in the area at the time of this study, has also led to frequent GSM connection failures which prevented the gateway from communicating with the server.
-The devices deployed in the 2019 season were programmed to not store the data, but to send it immediately, causing the data transmitted during gateway offline time to be lost.
+The panels currently charge two 12 V, 110 AH batteries that then provide continuous power to the gateway through a POE (power over Ethernet) supply.
+The solar system is composed of parts that can be sourced locally at a relatively low cost and that can be transported to sites without road access, such as the site chosen in this study.
+The nature of the local GSM network, relying on one individual antenna in the area at the time of this study, also led to frequent GSM connection failures, which prevented the gateway from communicating with the server.
+The devices deployed in the 2019 season were programmed not to store the data but to send them immediately, causing the data transmitted during gateway offline time to be lost.

-3.2.
-Choice of tracked boulders
+3.2 Choice of tracked boulders